mgmilton/bike_share/README.md

 Bike Share is a Ruby on Rails web server that utilizes ActiveRecord to parse through [SF Bay Area Bike Share data](https://www.kaggle.com/benhamner/sf-bay-area-bike-share/data).
 In this project, a station has many trips. and trips have many weather conditions.
 Upon signing up, a user can view data analytics by clicking the dashboard links in the dropdown.
 Each station, trip, and condition page has a built in form where a user can create there own.

 Additionally, we built an online commerce platform that allows for users to purchase many items.
-A visitor can locate the store by clicking link x where they will see 13 with defaulted images.
-Feel free to change the image!
+A visitor can locate the store by clicking link the bike share header where they will see 12 with defaulted images.

 ![schema](https://i.imgur.com/2NsFqq6.png)
 ## Table of Contents